 There is no big game hunting at MNWR, so deer — like these mule deer bucks — abound.
 (Photo: Barbara Wheeler/FWS)

-The group says its goal is to return MNWR to local control, but it has offered few specifics on how that would happen.
-Bundy believes Roosevelt overstepped U.S. authority by protecting MNWR in the first place, so his long-range vision for the sanctuary seems unlikely to mimic such a big-picture endeavor.
+The militants wanted to return MNWR to local control, but offered few specifics on how that would happen.
+Bundy has said he believes Roosevelt overstepped U.S. authority by protecting MNWR in the first place, so the protestors' long-range vision for the sanctuary was unlikely to ever mimic such a big-picture endeavor.

 Yet the late American author and scientist Rachel Carson, in describing the role of national wildlife refuges seven decades ago, leans closer to Roosevelt:

 "Wild creatures, like men, must have a place to live," Carson wrote.
 "As civilization creates cities, builds highways, and drains marshes, it takes away, little by little, the land that is suitable for wildlife.
 And as their space for living dwindles, the wildlife populations themselves decline.
 Refuges resist this trend by saving some areas from encroachment, and by preserving in them, or restoring where necessary, the conditions that wild things need in order to live."

 Editor's Note: This story was originally published in January 2016 and has been updated with new information.